sjkbianco/portfolio/content/post/professional-learning/index.md

 ## Professional Organizations

+Professional organizations are also great places to find networking and professional development opportunities through webinars, courses, and publications.
+Below are just some of the many eLearning-focused organizations.
+In addition, however, there are many state-level and consortium-driven organizations you can join to have more specific insights.
+I have found the training and recorded webinars from WCET, OLC, and QM valuable in providing easy-to-implement techniques and guidance into eLearning development.

 * [Association for the Advancement of Computing in Education (AACE)](https://www.aace.org/)
 * [Association for Educational Communication and Technology (AECT)](https://www.aect.org/)